-This is a patent infringement action that was filed by CheckFree Corporation and CashEdge, Inc., subsidiaries of Fisery, Inc., against Fidelity National Information Services, Inc. and our subsidiary, Metavante Corporation (collectively the "Defendants") in the U.S. District Court for the Middle District of Florida, Jacksonville Division on January 5, 2012.
+This is a patent infringement action that was filed by CheckFree Corporation and CashEdge, Inc., subsidiaries of Fisery, Inc. (collectively, the "Plaintiffs") against Fidelity National Information Services, Inc. and our subsidiary, Metavante Corporation (collectively the "Defendants") in the U.S. District Court for the Middle District of Florida, Jacksonville Division on January 5, 2012.
 The complaint seeks damages, injunctive relief and attorneys' fees for the alleged infringement of three patents.
 Plaintiffs allege that the Defendants infringe the patents at issue by providing customers financial and payment solutions that process payment instructions, provide electronic biller notifications, and/or process account-to-account funds transfer transactions and have requested financial damages and injunctive relief.
 Defendants filed their Answer and Counterclaims to Plaintiffs' complaint for patent infringement denying the claims of patent infringement and asserting defenses, including non-infringement and invalidity.
 Additionally, Defendants filed counterclaims asserting patent infringement of three patents and adding Fisery, Inc. as a Counter Defendant.
 Defendants seek damages, injunctive relief and attorneys' fees.
 Plaintiffs and Counter Defendant Fisery, Inc., filed their Answer to Defendants' counterclaims denying the claims of patent infringement and asserting defenses, including non-infringement and invalidity.
 In the fourth quarter of 2012, the Court granted Plaintiffs' Motion to Amend its First Amended Complaint to add a fourth patent and Defendants' Motion to Amend its First Amended Answer and Counterclaims.
 Defendants filed a Motion for Summary Judgment seeking an order invalidating all of the Plaintiffs' asserted patents.
 Plaintiffs filed a Motion for Summary Judgment seeking to invalidate select patent claims from one of Defendants' asserted patents.
-On June 24, 2013, Defendants filed for covered business method ("CBM") post-grant reviews of the validity of the Plaintiffs asserted patents at the US Patent and Trademark Office.
+On June 24, 2013, Defendants filed for covered business method ("CBM") post-grant reviews of the validity of the Plaintiff's asserted patents at the US Patent and Trademark Office ("USPTO").
 On June 25, 2013, Defendants filed a Motion to Stay the case pending the outcome of the CBM post-grant reviews.
 The Court denied Plaintiffs' Motion for Summary Judgment.
 On December 23, 2013, the US Patent Office instituted Defendants' CBM Petitions, thereby agreeing to review the validity of Plaintiff's patents.
 Additionally, on January 17, 2014, the Court granted Defendants' Motion to Stay the litigation pending the outcome of the CBM review proceedings.
+The deadline for the final written decision of the CBM review proceedings is December 23, 2014.
 An estimate of a possible loss or range of possible loss, if any, for this litigation cannot be made at this time.